 Bombs Found at National Guard Base

-The FBI searched for the man.
+The FBI was searching for the man.

 ``We are taking this as a very serious act of international terrorism,″ FBI agent Brian Manganello said.